 Bathroom

-Using fixtures from the bathroom lighting collection ensures consistent illumination while maintaining a clean and controlled environment.
+Using fixtures from the bathroom lighting collection ensures consistent illumination while maintaining a clean, controlled atmosphere.
+Layering lighting in bathrooms also allows flexibility between task lighting and a softer, more atmospheric setting.

 Balancing Materials with Patterned Flooring

 Cement tiles do not exist in isolation.
-They interact with other materials within the space.
+They interact with every other material in the room.

-Wood introduces warmth, softening the contrast of the pattern.
-Metal adds definition, while glass reduces visual weight.
+Wood introduces warmth that softens the contrast of the pattern.
+Metal adds definition and structure.
+Glass reduces visual weight and keeps the composition from feeling heavy.

-The goal is to create balance rather than competition.
-Materials and lighting should support the flooring rather than compete with it.
+The objective is balance, not competition.
+Materials and lighting should reinforce the flooring without fighting for attention alongside it.

 Common Mistakes to Avoid

-Incorrect placement can exaggerate contrast.
-Lights positioned directly above detailed sections of the floor can make the pattern feel more intense.
+Incorrect placement amplifies the problem.
+Lights positioned directly above the most detailed sections of the floor make the pattern feel more intense, not more refined.

 Mink Tip